kstenerud/concise-encoding/cte-specification.md

 ### Custom Text

 Custom text data is encoded using standard typed array syntax with type identifier `ct`.
-Its elements are string-like, and it **CAN** contain [escape sequences](#escape-sequences) which must be processed before the converted string is passed to the custom decoder that will interpret it.
+Its elements are string-like, and it **CAN** contain [escape sequences](#escape-sequences) which **MUST** be processed before the converted string is passed to the custom decoder that will interpret it.

 **Example**: